Developer122436/Settlements/README.md

 # Settlements-Project-PowerBI:

-Creating BI dashboards that show all the tax rates and the population year to year in all settlements in Israel.
+Creating BI dashboards from scratch with work on big data that show all the tax rates and the population year to year in all settlements in Israel.

-The data was taken from multiple websites and sources.
+The big data was taken from multiple websites and sources.

 Worked on the project with Power BI, DWH, Excel, Python, SQL & MSSQL.